orunco/MegaLCS/README.md

 **int leftTopWeight = Math.Min(leftWeight, topWeight);**

-A prototype implementation can be found in `CpuLCS_DataIndependent()`.
-For broader compatibility (e.g., if you have a powerful CPU and OpenCL support), the actual implementation uses OpenCL, with the kernel function named `KernelLCS_NoDependency`.
+A prototype implementation can be found in `CpuLCS_MinMax()`.
+For broader compatibility (e.g., if you have a powerful CPU and OpenCL support), the actual implementation uses OpenCL, with the kernel function named `KernelLCS_MinMax` (**the actual code is less than 100 lines**), and the host function named `HostLCS_WaveFront` (**core code is less than 50 lines**).
 Converting it to CUDA would also be straightforward.

 ### Proof

 In the dynamic programming (DP) weight matrix of LCS, for the cell `dp[i][j]`, the value at its top-left corner `lefttop` (i.e., `dp[i-1][j-1]`) indeed equals the minimum of the left value `left` (`dp[i][j-1]`) and the top value `top` (`dp[i-1][j]`).
 Below is the proof process:

 ##### 1. Proof Steps